whypam/CppBanking-Starter/README.md

 ## Prior Knowledge

+To complete this assignment, you:

+1. have a good understanding of Classes and Objects, Class Methods, Constructor and Access Specifiers in OOP.
+2. have completed Introduction to Programming (CS 10A) and Programming Concept 1 (CS 10B)

 ## Your Task

-1. Use C++.
+1. Use C++17 or above.
-2. Create a class.
+2. Create a class in a .cpp file.
-3. Implement **Setter methods** for opening an account, depositing cash and withdrawing cash.
-4. Implement a **Getter method** for checking account balance.
-5. Use **private** access specifier to prevent cash from being accessed directly outside of the class.
-6. **Setter** and **Getter methods** are the only channels to access the private attributes from outside of the class.
-7. Implement a banking use case that applies the concept of encapsulation, makes use of the **private** access specifier, **Setter** and **Getter methods**.
+3. Implement a banking use case that applies the concept of encapsulation, makes use of the **private** access specifier, **Setter** and **Getter methods**.
 In the banking use case, a customer is prompted to open an account with a minimum amount of cash.
 Once the account is opened, the customer will be given options to deposit cash, withdraw cash, check balance and exit.
-8. For simplicity, you can assume this banking system serves 1 customer at a time.
+4. For simplicity, you can assume this banking system serves 1 customer at a time.
+5. Implement **Setter methods** for opening an account, depositing cash and withdrawing cash.
+6. Implement a **Getter method** for checking account balance.
+7. Use **private** access specifier to prevent cash from being accessed directly outside of the class.
+8. **Setter** and **Getter methods** are the only channels to access the private attributes from outside of the class.

+## Assignment Submission

+1. Your completed assignment is a .cpp sourse file.
+2. Submit the sourse file to Canvas.

 ## Use Case Diagram - Banking System